TYPHOON: VERMAAK IS VERZET /

 TRANS-ARCHITECTURE IN A PUBLIC SPACE

-The many layers of critique can be stored for later use.
+These layers of critique can be stored for later use.

-Concept and design by John K Cobra
+Concept and design by John K Cobra.

 3D rendered images by Gilbert Balinda Achitects